tfrdidi/MigrateWahlzeitIntoTheCloud/README.md

   2. ```./gradlew appengineRun```
   3. wait until gradle and project dependencies are downloaded and the local instance is started

-Open **localhost:8080** in your browser to use Wahlzeit on your local machine.
+Open http://localhost:8080 to use Wahlzeit on your local machine.

 ### Upload Wahlzeit to Google App Engine

-**Create an Google App Engine instance**
+**Create an Google App Engine instance:**
-  1. create Google account
+  1. if you don't have already one, create a Google account
-  2. go to **https://console.developers.google.com** and login with your Google account
+  2. go to https://console.developers.google.com and login with your Google account
   3. now you are in the developers console, there select "create a project"
     1. choose a project name, which used later as **<project-ID>**
     2. accept the terms of service